For Model 5205 firmware downloads, go to the Support & Downloads page.

 Microphone or line-level balanced analog audio signals are connected using two 3-pin XLR connectors.
-Using front-panel pushbutton switches the gain of the associated microphone preamplifier circuitry can be selected for 0, 20, 30, 40, 50, or 60 dB.
+The gain of the associated preamplifier circuitry can be selected for 0, 20, 30, 40, 50, or 60 dB.
 P48 phantom power is provided to support condenser microphones.
-Separate pushbutton switches control the on/off status of phantom power.
 LEDs display the status of the gain and phantom power functions.
 Multi-step LED meters provide confirmation of the level of the two Dante transmitter (output) audio channels.

 The audio quality of the Model 5205's two audio channels is excellent, with low distortion, low noise, and high headroom.
 Careful circuit design and rugged components ensure long, reliable operation.
 A wide range of applications can be supported, including TV, radio, and streaming broadcast events, corporate and government AV installations, and post-production facilities.